Welcome to King County District Court and thank you for your willingness to serve.

 Request to Reschedule Jury Duty

 To request a hardship excuse from jury service, please review your Jury Summons.
 You may request that your jury service be RESCHEDULED if you qualify as a juror.
-Jury duty may be rescheduled only once.
-Your jury service can be postponed to a week of your choosing within the next 12 months.
+Jury duty may be rescheduled no more than two times in a 12 month period.
+Your jury service can be postponed to a month of your choosing within the next 12 months.

 Please check your summons for the time you are required to be present for jury duty.
 If you are selected to serve on a trial, these hours may change.
 Court staff will apprise you of any changes.